rodmonic/DragonWoodAI/README.md

 | :--: |
 | Final Network Pruned |

-I have recoloured the input nodes that weren't affecting the output and formatted the lines between the nodes according to their weight.
+I have recoloured the input nodes yellow that weren't affecting the output and formatted the lines between the nodes according to their weight.
 What we can clearly see now is that the most important nodes are the length of hand and score to beat as we would expect.
 The remaining nodes are of minimal importance.

 This broadly aligns with my initial intuition on how to select a card.
 It should be based on how many dice are available and the score that is needed to be beaten.
 It is interesting however that the amount of points or the reward from the enhancement are not important to the overall output.